 When flying in, to and from Europe you are able to claim compensation if your flight has been delayed, cancelled or overbooked or even if your schedule has changed.
-Essentially, your rights are covered by a legislation which ensures that you as a passenger have rights when your travel is disrupted.
-Below, you will learn all about what rights you have to claim compensation, the exceptions and how much you may get!
+Your rights are covered by the EU 261 legislation which ensures that you as a passenger have rights when your travel is disrupted.

-Even though Aeroflot has an on-time performance of 89.2%, flights are still delayed, cancelled and overbooked.
-Not all passengers flying with the Russian airline may be aware that this may grant you the right to compensation.
 Although different criteria apply for flight delays and cancellations, your passenger rights are protected by Regulation (EC) No 261/2004.
-In most cases, you’ll be able to claim if you’ve arrived at your final destination with a delay of more than 3 hours (2 for cancellations).
-And, as established by the previously mentioned regulation, you can claim your compensation, in the United Kingdom and Ireland, up to 6 years after the date of the flight.
+In most cases, you’ll be able to claim if you’ve arrived at your final destination with a delay of more than 3 hours.
+You can claim your compensation, in the United Kingdom and Ireland, up to 6 years after the date of the flight!

 Enter the date and flight number of your Aeroflot flight in our claim calculator below to see if you can claim compensation for your delay or cancellation.
 You will also know the total amount of compensation you may be entitled to.

-Very often, airlines make the process of claiming as complicated as possible in order to simply avoid compensating their passengers.
+Often, airlines make the process of claiming as complicated as possible in order to avoid compensating their passengers.
 They also overuse the argument that a disruption was caused by an extraordinary circumstance.
-Therefore, and more often than not, one sees passengers lose hope and accept the airline’s rejection as the truth.

 Fortunately, we have the adequate tools and databases to ensure that your rights are enforced and to fact-check the airlines.
-We will even take the them to court when necessary and all of the legal costs will be covered by our 25% win-fee.
+We will even take the them to court when necessary and all of the legal costs will be covered by our win fee.
 If you wish so, we can take care of everything and help you enforce your rights!